-Built on his one man live show, which includes guitar, banjo, mandolin, harmonica and a custom suitcase kick drum, the 2015 LP Where the Lore Began by Jeremiah Tall delivers strong and entertaining songs which make for a pleasant listen.
+Built on a one man live show, which includes guitar, banjo, mandolin, harmonica and a suitcase kick drum, Where the Lore Began by Jeremiah Tall delivers strong and entertaining songs.

 Nick Pivot has lived his life as a writer, auto worker and musician in the motor city and has encapsulated all of his experience in his whimsical, country-fused debut EP Detroitville.

-The Electric Rag Band is a father and son duo from Tulsa, Oklahoma who have a knack for fusing many types of roots genres into a natural sounding Americana stomp.
-My Side is the latest release from the group and it features original and entertaining songs.
+The Electric Rag Band is a father and son duo from Tulsa who have a knack for fusing many types of roots genres into a natural sounding Americana stomp.
+My Side is their latest release and it features original and entertaining songs.

 The first posthumous album by Johnny Cash, American V: A Hundred Highways was released as the fifth in the series of “American Recordings” albums.
 This haunting and beautiful album features songs recorded in the months immediately preceding Cash’s death in 2003.